-If you struggle with depression or anxiety and think professional therapy would benefit you, fit such sessions into your schedule.
+If you struggle with depression or anxiety and think professional therapy would benefit you, fit such sessions into your schedule or find and try some healthy habits to practice at home.
 Avoid overworking yourself as it prevents you from getting better.
 Prioritizing your health is not anything radical, it is as simple as daily meditation or exercise.

 7. Practice unplugging